What is the "IEC pool"?

 What do I need to register in the IEC pool?

 To register in the IEC pool, you must be at least 18 years old and hold a valid passport from a country that participates in the IEC program.
-Make sure to check your passport’s expiration date.
+Before applying, make sure to check your passport’s expiration date.
 If your passport is expiring soon, there are two options you could consider.

 Option 1 (best option):